 ASIF Australia is an independent, registered charity organization in Australia including Australasia Social Impact Foundation Australia LTD and The Trustee for Australasia Social Impact Foundation Trust.
 These entities are recognized as DGR (Deductible Gift Recipients) – able to receive tax-exemption donations from individuals, businesses, and other organizations; and as a Public Benevolent Institution (PBI) – able to organize and coordinate projects, humanitarian and charitable activities within and outside Australia according to applicable laws.

-Mr. Cao Tien Vi – Founder and Chairman of ASIF Australia, also as a former General Director of Saigon Paper Joint Stock Company.
+Mr. Cao Tien Vi – Founder and Chairman of ASIF Australia, also as a Founder and former CEO of Saigon Paper Joint Stock Company.
 In the process of doing business, Mr. Vi always focuses on charity activities and social responsibility from a corporate perspective and as an individual.
 In addition to activities to support many homes, open houses, charity clinics for orphans, the elderly, the sick, and the disabled, he always pays attention to investing in young people and people to contribute to the sustainable development of society.
 He has held leadership positions of the Young Entrepreneurs Associations of Ho Chi Minh City and Vietnam with thousands of members for many years, and for more than 10 years as Vice Chairman of the Board of Directors of the Center for Community Service Initiatives – CSIP (non-governmental organizations, non-profit organizations investing in the development of social enterprises in Vietnam and the region).

 With concerns about the need for social humanitarian activities, Mr. Vi has realized that the majority of organizations, humanitarian and non-profit activities in Vietnam have not been properly invested nor have the resources to thrive as a profitable enterprise.